anisul-Islam/javascript-documentation/README.md

   - [typeof operator] can help us to find out the data type of a value

   - Data types can be divided into 2: primitive & non-primitive/reference.
-  - Primitive data types: String, Number, Bigint, boolean, null, undefined, symbol
+  - Primitive data types: Primitive data types are also known as in-built data types.
+String, Number, Bigint, boolean, null, undefined, symbol

     - Example